EliteFitAI/ef-help-center/docs/FAQs/FAQs.md

 ### Q: How accurate is your accuracy score?

-**A:** It is as accurate as a real person viewing and evaluating your accuracy.
-It depends on your distance from the camera, the lighting in your room, and your clothes.
+**A:** It’s as accurate as having a real person observe and evaluate your performance.
+The accuracy may vary based on your distance from the camera, the lighting conditions in your room, and how well you maintain proper workout form and posture throughout your session.

 ---